 I’ve never made freezer jam before (or any kind of jam for that matter).
 My friend Ann gave me some plum jam she had made with red plums from a tree in her backyard.
 She had so many plums, she had enough to give me a bunch to make my own plum jam, too!

 Ann found the recipe she used over at The Prepared Pantry.
-This plum jam is really yummy–sweet with a little tartness, and much, much better than store-bought!
+This plum jam is really yummy—sweet with a little tartness, and much, much better than store-bought!
 It’s opaque in color and has a thick, creamy consistency, so it’s a little different from your typical jam.
 It was easier to make than I thought, so I’ll definitely be making more homemade jam in the future!
 If you love plums, I think you’ll really like this jam.
-Even if you’ve never made jam before, you should give this a try.
+Even if you’ve never made jam before, think about giving this a try.
 Since it’s freezer jam, you don’t need to bother with sterilizing jars or doing the other steps involved in traditional canning.

 You don’t even need to have special canning jars—for the batch I made, I used clean glass jars I had saved from other foods like peanut butter, ice cream topping, pasta sauce…any jar with a tight-fitting lid will do.
 If you don’t have jars, you can also use plastic containers.